27 Brilliantly British Restaurants For Your London Bucketlist

 Lyle’s

-Dinner time is the real draw at Lyle’s as a six-course tasting menu is on offer for £95.
+Dinner time is the real draw at Lyle’s as a six-course tasting menu.
 The menu changes regularly, but you can expect to tuck into the likes of Hereford forerib with summer beetroot and horseradish; and monkfish with cocoa beans and honeycomb tomatoes.

 Lunch isn’t a time to be missed either.
-Revolving around small plates, expect British cuisine like smoked eel with beetroot and mustard leaves; and raw scallop with green strawberry and cucumber.
+Revolving around small plates, expect British cuisine like smoked eel with beetroot and mustard leaves; and raw scallops with green strawberry and cucumber.

 Expect to tuck into the likes of Hereford forerib with summer beetroot and horseradish.